 The Reverend Meghann Robern is the minister for First UU Winnipeg.

-Connecting to … read more.
+Join the Service … read more.

 After a year and a half of a global pandemic, we’ve all experienced our lives changing, shifting, even upending.
 We’ve also learned how the people in our communities have reacted.
 Steve and Rev. Meghann will share some of their own experiences and what they’ve learned, … read more.

 Now more than ever we need to be grounded in connection, in hope, and in love.
 As the cycles of the seasons teach us the gifts of the dark as well as the light, we still need energy — a spark — to fuel living … read more.

 Join us as our Music Director, PJ Buchan, and our beloved choir, use the technology they’ve learned in the last year to bring us the power of music and singing.
 We’ll move through our emotions, tell stories, and embrace our continuing commitment to creating just, … read more.